dingwilson/SwiftVideoBackground/README.md

 -> will play the video with the sound on, slightly darkened, and will continuously loop.

+> Any combination of the three can be included or left out.

 #### Adding Videos To Your Project

 You must properly add videos to your project in order to play them.
 To do this: